Thorgerd Egilsdottir: Portrayal in Icelandic Sagas

 Here lives Bolli, your brother’s slayer, and not a shred of resemblance do you bear to your great ancestors since you won’t avenge a brother the likes of Kjartan.
 Never would your grandfather Egil have acted like this, and it grieves me to have such spineless sons.
 You would have made your father better daughters, to be married off, than sons.
 It shows the truth of the saying, Halldor, that “every kin has its coward”.
 I see only too well now that fathering such sons was Olaf’s great failing.
 I will address my words to you Halldor...because you’ve taken the lead among your brothers.
 We will turn back now; I made the journey mainly to remind you of what you seem to have forgotten.
 Thorgerd’s quest for vengeance even drives her to accompany the party that sets out to kill Bolli in retaliation for Kjartan.
 She states that “No one knows better than I do that it is likely my sons will require some urging yet.”
 When Bolli was cornered, Thorgerd “urged them not to hesitate to finish Bolli off and put some space between trunk and head.”

-Thorgerd Egilssdottir also makes an appearance in The Saga of Gunnlaug Serpant-Tongue (Gunnlaugs saga ormstungu).
+Thorgerd Egilssdottir also makes an appearance in The Saga of Gunnlaug Serpent-Tongue (Gunnlaugs saga ormstungu).
 This saga tells the tale of two men competing for Helga the Fair, Egil Skallagrimsson’s granddaughter and Thorgerd’s niece.
 Thorgerd plays a part in saving the life of Helga when she was an infant.
 Helga’s father Thorstein demanded that his infant daughter be exposed to the elements to die.
 His wife Jofrid secretly had the girl sent to Thorgerd to raise, while telling her husband Thorstein that she had followed his wishes.
 Six years later Thorstein went to attend a feast at his brother-in-law Olaf the Peacock’s estate.
 He noticed Helga sitting in the hall and remarked on her beauty.
 Thorgerd then told him the truth;

 “Kinsman”, she answered, “to tell the truth, this beautiful girl is your daughter, not mine.”
 Then she told him everything that had happened, and begged him to forgive both her and his wife for this wrong.
 Thorstein was so taken with the child that he forgave the women.
 He considered himself lucky that they had fixed his wrongs and he took his daughter home.

 Thorgerd Egilsdottir fits a common character archetype in Norse sagas; the female inciter.
 In this instance a woman manipulates her husband or other male kin to exact revenge for her.
 In Scandinavian society at the time, women were unable to physically seek vengeance; therefore they used the means at their disposal, namely words and influence, to accomplish their goals.